Grades and Credits

 Registering for a course S/NS

 Students can select the S/NS grade option when registering for a course.
-Students can switch from graded to S/NS, and vice versa, through the seventh week of the quarter.
-After the seventh week of the quarter, students are not allowed to change to or from the S/NS grade option.
+Students can switch from graded to S/NS, and vice versa, through the end of the quarter.
+For specific deadlines, see the Academic Calendar.

 Counting S/NS courses toward requirements